 Secondly, we purchased insurance to cover damages to our vehicle.
 By paying our fee for SafeTow, RepWest should be acting as our insurance company, not U-Haul's.
 Find out more about why you shouldn't rent from U-Haul at www.dontuseuhaul.com and the website coming soon: www.micethatroar.com .

-This person wrote the review because of "safety" of uhaul roadside assistance from Uhaul and attached a photo.
-Reviewer claimed that he or she lost $2500 and wants Uhaul to "the company will not charge us for the drop off fee and they will pay for the repairs to our vehicle (return it to its condition before the accident)".
+Preferred solution: The company will not charge us for the drop off fee and they will pay for the repairs to our vehicle (return it to its condition before the accident)..